 Stuff that happens during the play

-- Because of a feud between the cities of Ephesus and Syracuse, Egeon (a merchant from Syracuse) is apprehended in Ephesus and condemned to death by Duke Solinus.
+- Because of a feud between the cities of Ephesus and Syracuse, Duke Solinus (of Ephesus) condemns Egeon (a merchant from Syracuse) to death.

 - Egeon recounts the story of his life: